-(4) This chart is adjusted in accordance with Plan sections 5.1 and 5.2 with regard to pay-off priorities between the ACC Senior Notes, Trade and Other Unsecured Classes and the Subsidiary Notes Classes due to the magnitude of distributions by Adelphia to the ACC Senior Notes, Trade and Other Unsecured Classes as a result of the release of escrows, reserves and holdbacks.
+(4) In the second quarter of 2017 this chart was further adjusted in accordance with Plan sections 5.1 and 5.2 with regard to pay-off priorities between the ACC Senior Notes, Trade and Other Unsecured Classes and the Subsidiary Notes Classes due to the magnitude of distributions by Adelphia to the ACC Senior Notes, Trade and Other Unsecured Classes as a result of the release of escrows, reserves and holdbacks.
 Sharing percentages portrayed reflect sharing relationships at the entry point of the individual breakpoints illustrated and do not reflect all changes in sharing relationships when multiple classes have concurrent pay-offs.

-(5) These Interests were cancelled in accordance with the Order Further Extending the Term of the Adelphia Recovery Trust and Authorizing Certain Wind-Down Steps on September 22, 2015.
+5) These Interests were cancelled in accordance with the Order Further Extending the Term of the Adelphia Recovery Trust and Authorizing Certain Wind-Down Steps on September 22, 2015.